jashapiro/jashapiro.github.io/courses/biolB215s13/first_steps.md

 {% endhighlight %}

 Notice how when I told `R` to add or multiply two vectors, it performed the operation element by element.
 (This might not be what you expected for the multiplication if you were thinking of vectors like you would in linear algebra.)
 In fact, when I told it to add a single value to the vector, what `R` actually did was to repeat that value to a vector equal in length to the longer one, and then perform the pairwise addition.
 This means that you can do some fun and often useful things like adding different numbers to each element of the list depending on position.
 Say you want to make every other element negative.
 You can just make a vector of length 2: `c(1, -1)` and multiply it by your starting vector. `R` will automatically repeat the shorter vector as many times as necessary to make it the same length as the longer one.
+This is known as vector "recycling".
 If it can't do that an integer number of times, it will give you a warning (but it will still perform the operation, usually).

 {% highlight r %}
 X * c(1, -1)